dodgepudding/shorturl/README.md

 Files
 -------
 zh-cn/* ##Chinese versioin
-include/shorturl.class.php ##MongoDB Model file include/QRcode.class.php  ##QRcode library index.php  ##shorturl revert add.php ##add shorturl panel edit.php ##change url panel config.php ##configuration qrcode.php ##output qrcode image api.php ##API interface
+include/shorturl.class.php ##MongoDB Model file
+include/QRcode.class.php  ##QRcode library
+index.php  ##shorturl revert
+add.php ##add shorturl panel
+edit.php ##change url panel
+config.php ##configuration
+qrcode.php ##output qrcode image
+api.php ##API interface

 APIs
 -------
-all apis returns 0 for failed.
+Apis below returns 0 for failed.

 * get the visits of shorturl
 `GET api.php?a=count&url={shorturl}`
 return the number

 * change the exist shorturl to another long url
 `GET api.php?a=edit&source={new long url}&url={shorturl}`
 return the shorturl if success

 * set a new shorturl pointed to long url
 `GET api.php?a=edit&source={long url}&url={shorturl}`
 the url for shorturl param is not required, it will generate a random shorturl if null.it will return the shorturl if success.

 * delete a short url
 `GET api.php?a=del&url={shorturl}`
 return 1 if success

 * check for long url
 `GET api.php?url={shorturl}`
 return the long url if success

 Demo